Broadfield Social Studies Education (Grades 4-12) Major: Sociology Concentration - BS

 Curriculum

-The Social Studies Education: Sociology Concentration Program is aligned with InTASC Teacher Standards and the National Council for Social Studies (NCSS) Standards.
+The Social Studies Education: Sociology Concentration Program is aligned with the Wisconsin Teacher Standards (WTS) and the National Council for Social Studies (NCSS) Standards.

 Required general education courses (12 credits)